-Types of Pension, Pension Benefits, Pension Transfer Advice
+Types of Pension and Your Pension Benefits

 First things first, pensions are financial products that are paid into while you’re working, with the aim of providing them money when you retire.
 Pensions can be created via the workplace, be bought and operated via a provider, or managed personally.

 Pension pots grow through the years as more money is invested in them, as interest is paid on the sum, or as stocks, shares and other investments grow in value.
 Most people in the UK can also receive a State Pension when they’re older, which grows according to how many years a person has paid National Insurance (NI) contributions.

 “Overall result Excellent – Adam is extremely precise and he explains everything in great detail in a manner that is easy to understand”.

 When you reach pensionable age (the age at which you can begin drawing from your pension) then you will have the option to take out the money.
 This is usually around the age of 55, although the State Pension is given to those who are older.

 Laws require all employers to enrol their workers on a workplace pension scheme if they’re aged between 22 and State Pension age, work in the UK, and earn more than £10,000 each year.
 Also, tax relief is paid on pension contributions, meaning that each contribution is topped up by the government.